University of Wisconsin-Stout requires at least 124 credits to complete a bachelor's degree.

 UW Stout has a core curriculum, which means there are certain classes or types of classes all students must take to graduate.

 When choosing a major, UW Stout students have several choices to make.
-Scroll down to see a full list of majors offered at UW Stout below.
+Scroll down to the bottom of this page to see a full list of majors offered at UW Stout.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

 Does UW Stout have any ROTC programs?

 Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.

 Some ROTC programs are provided directly on campus and others are hosted at a cooperating instiution off campus.
 The ROTC program locations at UW Stout include: